oils-for-unix/oils/doc/interpreter-state.md

 - Shell has a stack but no heap.
 The stack stores:
   - Variables that are local to a function.
-  - The **arguments array** which is spelled `"$@"` in shell, and `@ARGV` in Oil.
+  - The **arguments array** which is spelled `"$@"` in shell, and `@ARGV` in YSH.
 - Shell's memory has values and locations, but **no** references/pointers.

 <!--
-later: Oil adds references to data structures on the heap, which may be recurisve.
+later: YSH adds references to data structures on the heap, which may be recurisve.
 -->

 ### Environment Variables Become Global Variables